TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 4 Symmetric encryption.md

 Symmetric encryption - Also called secret key encryption, and it uses just one key, called a shared secret, for both encrypting and decrypting.
 This is a simple, easy-to-use method of encryption, but there is one problem with it: The key must be shared between the sender and the recipient of the data, so a secure method of key exchange must be devised.
 Otherwise, if a third party intercepts the key during the exchange, an unauthorized person can easily decrypt the data.
 ![screenshot](../00_includes/sec3/sec44.png)

 Cipher - Any method of transforming a message to conceal its meaning.
 The term is also used synonymously with ciphertext or cryptogram in reference to the encrypted form of the message.

 Cryptography - The study of secure communications techniques that allow only the sender and intended recipient of a message to view its contents.

+Diffie-Hellman key exchange - It allows two parties who have not previously met to securely establish a key which they can use to secure their communications.

 ## Exercise